damil-dev/neurondb/NeuronMCP/README.md

 See [TOOLS_REFERENCE.md](TOOLS_REFERENCE.md) for complete parameter lists and examples.

+For a comprehensive catalog of all tools and resources, see [docs/tool-resource-catalog.md](docs/tool-resource-catalog.md).

+For example client usage and interaction transcripts, see [docs/examples/](docs/examples/).

 ### Dataset Loading Examples

 The `load_dataset` tool supports multiple data sources with automatic schema detection, embedding generation, and index creation: